 The berries are loaded with antioxidants, they are high in Vit.
 C, Vit.
 A & Vit.
 B6.
 Also high in dietary fiber, iron & potassium.
 They are a powerhouse for good health!!

-These powerful berries have been used throughout time to treat infections, sciatica, headaches, dental pain, heart health, nerve pain, upper respiratory issues, sinus infections, colds, flu, inflammation, allergies, constipation, chronic fatigue & hay fever.
-They enhance liver function, are a natural diuretic & have been known to fight cancer.
+These powerful berries have been used throughout time to treat infections, sciatica, headaches, dental pain, heart health, nerve pain, upper respiratory issues, sinus infections, colds, flu, inflammation, eases allergies, constipation, chronic fatigue & hay fever.
+They enhance liver function, are a natural diuretic, improves skin structure & have been known to fight cancer.
 Now that's a lot of healing!!!!

 In several studies, the groups that took elderberry experienced less symptoms & sickness with colds & flu, etc. They also recovered quicker than the groups that didn't take the elderberry.